How to Grow Mulberry Trees

 Mulberry trees are deciduous and love a full sun spot in a free draining soil with a slightly acidic pH.
 They produce oval or elongated berry-like fruit in red, black or white that’s sweet and slightly tart.
 The red and black fruit will stain fingers when you pick them, but they’ll also stain pavers or hard surfaces beneath the tree - if you don’t want either mess choose a white mulberry variety instead, many people find the white varieties sweetest.

-Top 5 steps to growing mulberry trees
+5 top tips for growing mulberry trees

 - Mulberries are a favourite of birds - you’ll need to net your tree once fruit have formed and before they begin to ripen so you don’t have to share the crop!
-Interestingly though white varieties are not favoured by birds as much as the red or black, so if netting is too tricky consider a white variety instead.
+Interestingly though white varieties are not favoured by birds as much as the red or black, so if netting is too tricky consider a white mulberry tree instead.